StrafeChat/better-cassandra/README.md

 # better-cassandra
-A better way to work with cassandra!
+A better way to work with cassandra in nodejs!
 (Also supports scylladb)